Cloudant NoSQL DB is a non-relational, distributed database based on the Apache CouchDB project and the open source BigCouch project.

 Create a Cloudant service using the IBM Cloud Catalog

 On the IBM Cloud Data & Analytics Catalog select the Cloudant NoSQL DB service.
-The Lite version of the service is available to try for free.

 Add databases to the Cloudant service